vorner/rust-presentations/why-rust.md

 # About me

+* Currently employed at Avast
+* Using many programming languages
 * Using Rust for about 2 years
 * Self-appointed member of the Rust evangelism strike force
   - Won't tell you to Rewrite it in Rust
-* Currently employed at Avast
 * First version of presentation made 1.5 years ago at CZ.NIC

 ---